verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

    vmi-system-grafana   <none>   grafana.vmi.system.default.123.456.789.10.nip.io   123.456.789.10   80, 443   26h
    ```

-- Get the password for the user `verrazzano`.
+1. Get the password for the user `verrazzano`.
    ```
    $ kubectl get secret \
        --namespace verrazzano-system verrazzano \
        -o jsonpath={.data.password} | base64 \
        --decode; echo
    ```
-- Access Grafana in a browser using the previous hostname.
+1. Access Grafana in a browser using the previous host name.
-- Log in using the `verrazzano` user and the previous password.
+1. Log in using the `verrazzano` user and the previous password.

 ![Grafana](/docs/images/grafana-initial-page.png)